socialists-space/documents/Bylaws.md

 ## Article III: Membership.

 ### Section 1.
 Membership.
-Members of the Space Coast DSA (collectively, the membership) will be those individuals who are in good standing with National DSA, who reside and/or work in Brevard and Indian River Counties, FL; if they do not, individuals may join the Local Chapter by sending an email or letter to the Steering Committee.
+Members of the Space Coast DSA (collectively, the membership) will be those individuals who are in good standing with National DSA, who reside, study, and/or work in Brevard and Indian River Counties, FL.
+Individuals may not be members of the Local Chapter without being members of national DSA.
 It will be the responsibility of members to:
-- approve policies and guidelines for the operation of the Local Chapter
+1. approve policies and guidelines for the operation of the Local Chapter
-- to elect the Local Chapter's Steering Committee
+2. to elect the Local Chapter's Steering Committee
-- to elect delegates to the national, regional, and state conventions
+3. to elect delegates to the national, regional, and state conventions
-- to vote on matters related to local and national policy
+4. to vote on matters related to local and national policy
-- to make recommendations on issues, policies, activities, and ongoing efforts pursuant to local or national political goals, and
+5. to make recommendations on issues, policies, activities, and ongoing efforts pursuant to local or national political goals, and
-- to contribute toward the Local Chapter's goals as described in Article II.
+6. to contribute toward the Local Chapter's goals as described in Article II.

 ### Section 2.
 Resignation and Expulsion.
 Any member may resign from National DSA by submitting an email or letter of resignation to the National Director of National DSA.